Documentation Index

 - Application ID and Private Key from your Vonage Dashboard

-- At least one Vonage phone number
+- At least one Vonage phone number linked to the application

 - Dograh AI instance running and accessible